New York Coliseum: Closure and demolition

 In the late 1990s, another attempt to sell the Coliseum was made, this time to an investment firm headed by Israel Englander, who proposed to build luxury apartments and a ballroom on the site.
 However, with the real estate market rebounding, a critical $50 million tax break was withdrawn by then-mayor Rudolph Giuliani (who saw a tax break for a property that would not draw permanent jobs to the site as unnecessary), at which point Englander's Millennium Partners walked away from the project.
 By 1997, there were nine bids for the redevelopment of the Coliseum site.
 At this point, the entire area around Columbus Circle was being redeveloped, but six separate government agencies were handling different parts of the process.
 The president of the Municipal Art Society said, "This is the last time in our lifetime that such an important chunk of Manhattan is going to be up for redesign and rebuilding. [...]
 'This one has got to be done right.
 It can't be just another development."

 In 1998, the MTA finally agreed to sell the property to a joint venture of Time Warner and The Related Companies for $345 million.
 Time Warner would use the land to build its world headquarters.
 Time Warner's proposed headquarters consisted of twin towers, but they were clad with glass and stood only 55 stories tall.
 The Coliseum closed for good in January 1998, and the building's plaques were removed in September 1999.
 A food market that had operated next to the Coliseum closed in October 1999, and the MTA began moving workers from the Coliseum to 2 Broadway the next month.
 Following interior demolition, the Coliseum and its attached office building were dismantled beginning in February 2000.
 The site was cleared by that June.
-During demolition of the Coliseum, two workers were injured in a partial collapse.
-The Time Warner/Related joint project (later the Time Warner Center, now the Deutsche Bank Center) stands on the site.
+During demolition of the Coliseum, two workers were injured in a partial collapse on June 2, 2000.
+The Time Warner/Related joint project (later the Time Warner Center, now the Deutsche Bank Center) stands on the Coliseum site.